 Warm hues and cool blues combine to create and casual, homey yet modern upscale feel.
 A full wall of huge widows overlooks the St. John’s harbor and punctuates the fresh caught flavors served up from the tiny kitchen.

-The service at The Fish Exchange is friendly and efficient.
+Cod tongues and scrunchions at The Fish Exchange in St. John's NLThe service at The Fish Exchange is friendly and efficient.
 We’d made a reservation the day before and when we arrived, our party of four were shown to a window table immediately.
 There is also an outdoor balcony, but we preferred to sit inside.

 Our server Lauren was friendly and had a great sense of humor.
 She knew the menu and understood celiac disease.
 I had questions, as we all do and Lauren was able to answer most of them.
 Do you have a dedicated fryer for deep fried items?
 Yes.
 Does the kitchen take precautions to avoid cross contact?
 Yes.
 Is the fish curry on the specials menu gluten free?
 Hmmm, I don’t think so, but I’ll check with the chef.
 All the right answers, Lauren passed the test.